IsaacHair/map25.2/lunar_programs_0/readme.txt

 Note that the screen in this version is treated as 512x512 even though visible area is only 240x320.

+Version 7:
+Just a white box going up and down, but with speed improvements and general improvements.

-Version 7 (have not created this yet but plan to create it):
+Version 8 (have not created this yet but plan to create it):
 This will just move a lunar lander sprite around on a black screen using arrow key inputs from the arduino number pad.
 Arrow keys map as
 follows: -> is key "4", <- is key "6", v is key "5", and ^ is key "8".